The Five Secrets To keeping Calm When Hosting Christmas Dinner

-And today, following some requests from our loyal readers who are supposed to be hosting the Christmas dinner for their families this year, We will present the essential principles that will help you host the holiday dinner without losing your sanity.
+Today, following some requests from our loyal readers who are supposed to be hosting the Christmas dinner this year, We will present the essential principles that will help you host the holiday dinner without losing your sanity.

-It is well-known that the holiday season is not easy for many families, and many of them tend to fight over holiday-related gatherings.
+It is well-known that the Holiday season is difficult for many families, and many tend to fight over holiday-related gatherings.

 The reasons for these intrigues are multiple and quite intuitive/simple to understand.

 Starting with unnecessary comments from a cranky aunt regarding the marital status of her second cousin, through a long-standing grudge competition that prevails between certain family members, and ending with the pressure to get everything done in terms of the quality of the food and the various hospitality elements of the holiday meal.